fission1110/cachew/README.md

     $cache = new Cachew\Driver\Memcache('application-key', $memcache);
     $cache = new Cachew\Driver\Memcached('application-key', $memcached);

+Also, if you check out the example we've provided, it shows you how you can do the same thing above, but by using our gateway Cachew class!
+It's even easier!

+    $cache = Cachew::instance('file');

 ### Step 2: Set up your cached information

 The methods you need to consider while working with Cachew are as follows: